 Summary : This Ketchikan to Juneau itinerary is focused on taking you into the Alaska Inside Passage isolated waterways and secret passages where bigger cruise ships can’t travel.
 You’ll have the opportunity to see wildlife and wilderness up close as you are surrounded by the majestic beauty of the remote Tongass National Forest.
 How you choose to explore it further – by kayak, stand-up paddle board, skiff or foot – is entirely up to you.
 Hike “wild and woolly” places (“skookum” to the locals) and observe dramatic waterfall coasts.
 Kayak along shore looking for bears and near 10,000-year-old glaciers areas and learn the stories of the totem.
-Explore by Zodiac with expert naturalists and enjoy relaxation onboard from delicious cuisine to yoga classes amid stunning Alaska views.
+Explore by Zodiac with expert naturalists and enjoy relaxation onboard from delicious cuisine to yoga stretching amid stunning Alaska views.

-Activities : Birding, Culture, Hiking, Kayaking, Snorkeling
+Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Snorkeling

 Meet your crew, get settled in, and keep watch for eagles as we cruise through the Tongass Narrows out of Ketchikan.

 There’ll be plenty of wildlife viewing today.
 The Brothers, a pair of tiny, rocky islands at the confluence of Stephen’s Passage and Frederick Sound, are home to some of Alaska’s most abundant wildlife.
 The area is the summer feeding ground for the largest concentration of humpback whales in the northern hemisphere.
 Keep watch for frolicking orca, humpbacks, porpoise and sea lions.
-Tonight, anchor in a quiet bay and listen for the call of the wild.

 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.